 Apply for a postal or proxy vote

-If you know that you will be unable to get to your polling station on election day, you can organise a postal or proxy vote.
-This must be arranged in advance.
+If you know that you will be unable to get to your polling station on election day, you can apply for a postal or proxy vote.
+You must arrange this by the deadline for the election.
 It can be set up as a permanent option.

 You must be registered to vote to apply for a postal or proxy vote.